How to say “Happy Halloween” in the Irish language.

 Other practices that were common on this night included divination games, such as bobbing for apples…a practice that is still a favorite at many a Halloween party!

-Bitesize Irish Gaelic is a full learning program for Irish Gaelic, to make a real connection with your Irish heritage.
+Bitesize Irish Gaelic is a full learning program for the Irish language, to make a real connection with your Irish heritage.
 Take our free lesson Bitesize Lesson: Hallow’een / Samhain.
 You’ll learn some spooky Irish language phrases.

 4 thoughts on “How To Say – “Happy Halloween” in the Irish Language (VIDEO)”